Table Of Content

 The Dual Channels Version

-With its two independent channels, the dual channels version has a couple of differences with the other versions of the plug-in.
+With its two independent channels, the "dual" version has a couple of differences with the other flavors of the plug-in.

 You can switch from left/right to mid/side mode thanks to the "mid/side" switch available at the top of the user interface.